-Head Verifier, Professional Coin Grading Service (PCGS)
+Mike Sargent Director of Grading, Professional Coin Grading Service (PCGS) Expertise:

-U.S. and World counterfeit coins
+U.S. and World counterfeit coins Other Areas:

 U.S. gold coins, territorial gold coins

-Mike Sargent is the Head Verifier at PCGS and is a leading expert on counterfeit detection in both US and World coins.
+Mike Sargent is the Director of Grading at PCGS and is a leading expert on counterfeit detection in both US and World coins.
 He maintains a large database of known counterfeits and is constantly looking for new pieces to add.
 When Mike could find the extra time, he authored many articles on counterfeit detection for the "Rare Coin Market Report".
 He enjoys all early US gold coins especially territorial gold coins after spending 8 years working with Harlan White, from San Diego, while receiving valuable experience handling such pieces.
 Since joining PCGS early in 1989, Mike has graded over 5 million coins for PCGS and is considered one of the top grading experts in the world.

 Mike Sherman Numismatic Expert Expertise: